Messenger chatbots: All you need to know about Facebook Messenger bots

 Facebook made it really easy for users to find your bots.
 They can search for them through the Messenger application.

 But the good folks over at Messenger didn’t want to force you to leave discovery up to chance.
-They’ve given you opportunities to be proactive and promote your bot for the users to interact with.
+They’ve given you opportunities to be proactive and promote your bot for your customers to interact with.
 Here’s a rundown on some of the methods you can employ to get your bot out for the masses to use:

 Facebook generates links to your Messenger bot, using your Facebook page’s username.
 Users clicking those messenger links will get be taken directly to your Facebook Messenger chatbot.